 SECTION 1: STUDENT INFORMATION

 Student Name: Ram ID:

 Student Email:

 SECTION 2: COURSE INFORMATION

 Semester & Year: Instructor:

 Course Number & Title:

-Course Section: CRN:
+Course Section:

 Current Final Course Grade:

 SECTION 3: RATIONALE

-In the space below, explain why your final course grade is i specific assignments that contributed to the submission of the other classmates' thoughts or opinions (e.g., "everyone," "the substantiated with documentation.
-If additional space is required. he grade appeal.
-Please refrain from using verbiage that infers he whole class," "we all") unless those claims can be
+specific assignments that contributed to the submiss other classmates' thoughts or opinions (e.g., "everyo rade is incorrect (be specific and detailed ).
+If applicable, reference ion of the grade appeal.
+Please refrain from using verbiage that infers one," "the whole class," "we all") unless those claims can be see is required, please submit the rationale as a separate document.